mellowmorgan/untold-app/README.md

 Check with Dark Reader/ a lot of users that are vision impaired, like those with tunnel vision or low vision use this chrome extension
 Can you use the site without clicking a single time?
 Tab through each button, form field, link?
 ScreenReader does it work on whole page fluidly??
+Use headings to organize page content and descriptive titles